Like4Schnitzel/video-to-terminal/README.md

 ### VTDI Specification
 The first 4 bytes are the file signature and when decoded as unsigned 8-bit integers should be 86 84 68 73\
 The next 2 bytes are the file's version number as a uint.\
+The next 4 bytes are the video's total frames as a uint.\
 The next 4 bytes are the video's FPS as a float.\
 The next 2 bytes are a uint giving the video's width in pixels, followed by another 2 bytes for height.\
 The next 4 bytes are a uint giving the value of the rest of the file's uncompressed size in bits.\